The IUCN World Heritage Outlook 4 will be launched at the IUCN World Conservation Congress in October 2025

-IUCN's World Heritage Outlook provides the first global assessment of the conservation prospects for natural World Heritage.
-By assessing every natural site with World Heritage status, it recognises good conservation practice and supports the role of World Heritage sites in demonstrating excellence.
-It also identifies the actions needed to support sites that are facing threats, in order to improve their conservation outlook.
+The IUCN World Heritage Outlook is unique in its assessment of all World Heritage sites inscribed for their natural values simultaneously, at regular intervals (every 3-5 years).
+It is the only global assessment of natural World Heritage at a single point in time and recognises good conservation practice, supporting the role of World Heritage sites in demonstrating excellence.
+It also identifies the actions needed to support sites that are facing threats, to improve their conservation outlook.

 The IUCN World Heritage Outlook is a proactive step to overcome existing and potential knowledge gaps through a methodological approach.
 The best available data from a wide range of sources and consultation with stakeholders is mobilized into a single IUCN hub for natural World Heritage.